codechester/guess_the_number_game/README.txt

 Instructions To Use:

-	1. Download/ clone the repository
+	1. Download / clone the repository
-	2. open the file using IDLE (python IDE)
+	2. open the file using IDLE (python IDE).
+Python needs to be installed.
 	3. Run the code and enjoy!